 Groups can be saved for many sections/functions to carry out specific operations effectively and in a standardized manner.

-Setting parameters with the help of filters
+Setting parameters with the help of rules

 01.